 In Primary Ovarian Insufficiency: Symptoms – When To See A Doctor the (United States) Mayo Clinic elaborate on:

-“If you’ve missed your period for three months or more, see your health care provider to determine the cause.
-You can miss your period for a number of reasons — including pregnancy, stress, or a change in diet or exercise habits — but it’s best to get evaluated whenever your menstrual cycle changes.
+“If you’ve missed your period for three months or more, see your health care team to figure out the cause.
+You can miss your period for many reasons, such as pregnancy, stress, or a change in diet or exercise habits.
+But it’s best to get a health care checkup whenever your menstrual cycle changes.

-Even if you don’t mind not having periods, it’s advisable to see your provider to find out what’s causing the change.
-Low estrogen levels can lead to bone loss and an increased risk of heart disease”.14
+Even if you don’t mind not having periods, see a health care professional to find out what’s causing the change.
+Low estrogen levels can lead to a condition that causes weak and brittle bones, called osteoporosis.
+Low levels of estrogen also can lead to heart disease”.16

 Health Topics A-Z